UPDATED, AUGUST 1:

 Adelkhah is still in Evin Prison, with a five-year sentence confirmed in late June.
 Her partner and fellow academic at Paris’s Sciences Po University, Roland Marchal, was freed in a prisoner swap in March.

 In January, Moore-Gilbert wrote, in letters smuggled out of prison, that she endured 10 months in solitary confinement which “gravely damaged” her health.
-She said she was offered a reduced sentence if she agreed to spy for the Revolutionary Guards. also divulged in her letters that the Revolutionary Guard intelligence officers had offered her to spy for them in exchange for a reduced sentence.
+She said she was offered a reduced sentence if she agreed to spy for the Revolutionary Guards.

 There is concern over reports that the academic has tried three times to kill herself.